Belgian privacy watchdog takes Facebook to court

-BRUSSELS Belgium's privacy watchdog has begun legal action against Facebook (FB.O), accusing the social network site of tracking its users across the web and even monitoring the activities of those without an account.
+BRUSSELS Belgium's privacy watchdog has begun legal action against Facebook, accusing the social network site of tracking its users across the web and even monitoring the activities of those without an account.

 The independent Privacy Commission, which is working with German, Dutch, French and Spanish counterparts, accused Facebook last month of trampling on European privacy laws after trying to find out more about the U.S. social media giant's practices.